Appearance

 Science

-"The problem Mormonism encounters is that so many of its claims are well within the realm of scientific study, and as such, can be proven or disproven.
-To cling to faith in these areas, where the overwhelming evidence is against it, is willful ignorance, not spiritual dedication."[1]
+"To cling to faith in these areas, where the overwhelming evidence is against it, is willful ignorance, not spiritual dedication."[1]

 The Church settled this in 1931

-The CES Letter doesn't mention this memo.
+That was 1931.
+The CES Letter doesn't mention it.

-BYU teaches evolution
+BYU teaches evolution -- and the Church funds it

 A church that required young-earth creationism would not fund evolutionary biology programs at its flagship university.